 When you’re standing, keep your back straight, looking head-on.
 You won’t be in control of lighting at a photo shop, but you can plan ahead.
 If you know one local photographer that takes a little bit more extra care than using a photobooth, show them some love and use their services.
 They’re a little more expensive, but think of all the mileage you can get with a great ID photo over time.
 Personally, we’ve found that studios near visa or passport offices can be a great spot as they are familiar with the requirements and take these types of photos every day.
 Seriously, photo booths are the worst.
 Avoid.

 Now, if you wear makeup and that’s your thing — put on more than you would think you need to for daywear.
-Cameras can wash you out and the extra boost of color and contour will be picked up nicely.
+Cameras can wash you out, and the extra boost of colour and contour will be picked up nicely.
 In our most humble opinion, shaded eyebrows, defined lashes and a contoured cheekbone and jaw are the musts for any ID photo.

 A lot of official photos won’t let you smile, but that doesn’t mean that you need to look stern.
 [Ed.
 Note: If that’s what you’re looking for, scowl away!].
 Anyone wanting a softer expression should try to think of something happy and pleasant.
 For the bold – you can even try opening your mouth at the centre just the teeniest, tiniest bit.